citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 ### `stop [resourceName]`

 Stops the resource specified in the argument, if it was started.
-As with `start`, one can also specify a category name.
+As with `start`, you can also specify a category name.

 Example: